prith82003/2511Assignment1/blog.md

 so I imlpemented a base transferFiles function in Satellite.java.
 I then created an onTeleport function in satellite which is only triggered by a teleportingSatellite when it teleports.
 This onTeleport handles the functionality such as corrupting a file and instantly downloading a file.

+Revision to Task 1:
+I recently realised that having a list of satellites and devices was unnecessary, I modified the behaviour such that I only used the list of entities and I deleted the other two lists.

+Revision to Task 2:
+Previously I did not handle connections between entities efficently, I have now created a class called Connection which keeps track of the two entities in the connection, it has functions which allow you to get the two entities and also check if the connection is active.
+This object is used in FileIO class so it knows which two entities to transfer between.
+Doing my connections this way allows me to implement relay connections more efficiently.
+Initially, I had thought that relay connections were determined at the start of the transfer once and if the connection was interrupted in any way, the connection would break and not attempt to find another relay in order to continue the transfer.
+However, after checking the EdStem forum, I have realised that not only multiple relays can be used in a transfer, but, if the connection is interrupted, a new/additional relay can be used to sustain the connection.

+In order to implement this, I created a recursive function in BlackoutController which tries to bridge the gap between the source and destination entities by finding a relay connection.
+During each tick, FileIO checks if the connection is active, if it is broken, it tries to find a relay satellite in order to continue the connection.

+I have also made some minor tweaks to some files and replaced some for loops with streams for greater readability.